incerta/schematox/README.md

 - **Schemas are data, not just code.** A schema is a plain JSON object that structurally satisfies the `Schema` type — no function calls required.
 Store it, transfer it, generate it, diff it, or use it as the source of truth for other structures like DB models.
 - **Type inference is structural, not phantom.** `Infer<T>` reads the type straight off a schema's own `type`/`of`/`brand` fields, computed by ordinary conditional types — not from a hidden `static`-style property that only a builder call can inject, the way [TypeBox](https://github.com/sinclairzx81/typebox) does it.
 That means a schema built anywhere (by hand, loaded from a DB, generated from another source of truth) infers the exact same type a builder call would, with nothing extra attached.
 Plain JSON Schema/ajv can't do this at all — they validate but never infer.
 - **Zero dependencies.** Nothing to audit, nothing to update out from under you.
 - **Small enough to read.** The whole library is ~1,200 lines of TypeScript — you can read it end to end instead of trusting a black box.
+The package ships `src` alongside `dist` for exactly this reason: `.d.ts`/`.js` source maps point at the real `.ts` files, so "go to definition" on `Infer<T>` lands on the actual conditional type, not tsc's compiled `.d.ts` — a few extra kB in the tarball so the type inference this library is built around stays as transparent from your editor as it is in this README.
 - **Either-style error handling.** `parse()` never throws.
 You always get `{ success, data, error }` back and decide what happens next.
 - **Branded primitives, first-class.** Nominal typing (`string & { __idFor: 'User' }`) is built in, not bolted on.
 - **[Standard Schema](https://standardschema.dev) compliant.** Works with any tool built against the shared validation interface used by Zod, Valibot, and others.